CiscoDevNet/api-design-guide/README.md

 **3.6.3.5** Service MAY support paging in a non-transactional manner, allowing for the possibility that changes made to a resource collection's membership may affect the responses received by clients in the process of iterating over the collection's paginated contents.
 This implies that clients MUST be prepared to handle race conditions resulting in the apparent duplication or omission of resources in paginated results.

-*3.6.3.6*  Services MAY support partial retrieval of resource state, based on GET query parameters.
+**3.6.3.6**  Services MAY support partial retrieval of resource state, based on GET query parameters.
 If partial retrieval is supported, the request MUST be formatted according to the following template, and MUST return only those fields requested.
-Field identifiers MUST conform to valid URL query component syntax as defined in (link: #RFC3986 text: RFC-3986), specifically the ABNF syntax specification for `pchar+`.
+Field identifiers MUST conform to valid URL query component syntax as defined in [RFC-3986](#references), specifically the ABNF syntax specification for `pchar+`.

 template:
 ```